JustinHoyt/sdl_ios_guides/docs/Displaying Information/Main Menu/index.md

 ```

 #### Add a Submenu
 Adding a submenu is as simple as adding subcells to an `SDLMenuCell`.
-This can currently only be done with one layer of subcells, and does not allow the usage of artworks or handlers.
+This can currently only be done with one layer of subcells, and does not allow handlers.

 ##### Using RPCs
 To create a submenu using RPCs, you must use a `SDLAddSubMenu` RPC with a unique id.
 When a response is received from the SDL Core, check if the submenu was added successfully.
 If it was, send an `SDLAddCommand` RPC for each item in the submenu.